southwick-associates/salicprep/github_vignettes/r-on-server.md

 ## Usage

-### Getting started

-Launch Rstudio (e.g., click on start menu and type "RStudio").
-You should first make some changes to the Rstudio settings (see [Rstudio Recommended Settings](rstudio-settings.md)).
+To get started, first launch Rstudio (e.g., click on start menu and type "RStudio").
+You should then make some changes to the Rstudio settings (see [Rstudio Recommended Settings](rstudio-settings.md)).
 I also recommend using [RStudio Projects](https://r4ds.had.co.nz/workflow-projects.html) to organize any analyses.

 When you open Rstudio, you should see a customized startup message in the R console.
 The customization is very minor (and shouldn't impact your work), but you can get more information in the [Installation Customization](#installation-customization) section below.

 ![](img/r-message.png)

-### Project Libraries
+### R Package Libraries

-Every user will have access to two package libraries, which you can view by running `.libPaths()` from the R console.
-The first element of the vector returned by this function represents the default storage location (e.g., if you run `install.packages()`).
-This path represents the user library that only you have access to.
-You shouldn't install packages to the path in the second element (the system library), although you can load packages stored here (i.e., those that come with the base R installation).
+Every user will have access to two R package libraries, which you can view by running `.libPaths()` from the R console:

 ```r
 .libPaths()